Past Webinar: Communities Supporting Caregivers

 Through the TSLCA Cross-Border Conversations on Caregiving, we learned that caregivers often don’t know what helpful resources exist and have difficulty accessing training, peer-to-peer support and respite in their communities.
-This webinar will explore what resources already exist that support informal family caregivers across Maine, New Hampshire and Vermont and will include a conversation about how aging in place initiative leaders can share this information and expand this kind of programming into their communities.
+This webinar explored resources that already exist to support informal family caregivers across Maine, New Hampshire and Vermont.
+The presenters shared information about how community aging in place leaders can share this information and expand this kind of programming into their communities.

 Melissa Grenier, Regional Manager, State of NH, Alzheimer’s Association MA/NH Chapter

 Melissa Grenier, LCSW, graduated with her Bachelors of Social Work degree in 2004 from Western New England College in Springfield, Massachusetts, and later obtained her Masters of Social Work degree from Springfield College in 2010.
 Melissa has worked in the areas of elder guardianship, home care, geriatric psychiatric care, and long-term care.
 She has worked for the Alzheimer’s Association, MA/NH Chapter, for over five years, and is currently the Regional Manager for the State of New Hampshire.
 Her role includes overseeing the operations of the Bedford, NH, regional office, and providing the Alzheimer’s Association’s wide range of programs and services to those diagnosed with memory impairment, their loved ones and caregivers, professionals, and the public, across NH.

 Nate Miller is a Licensed Master of Social Work in the State of Maine.
 He studied social work and psychology at the University of Maine at Farmington, Oxford Brooks University and the University of New England.
 He is a Savvy Caregiver Trainer and is certified in Reiki and Tai Chi.

 Nancy Oakes, Director, Family Caregiver Support Program, Northeast Kingdom Council on Aging, Vermont